aHub-Tech/pulapirata/README.md

 ## How it works

-The game's functionality is very simple and practical which makes it dynamic and enjoying.
+The game's functionality is very straight forward which makes it dynamic and enjoyable.
 Basically, each person must select a slot in the barrel and click it to mark it with its color, but be careful when choosing, because you have a chance to click the slot that makes the pirate jump.
 The game ends when someone marks the slot that causes the pirate to be fired.

 ## Technologies